 - CommUnity Probation Status for the current quarter, and after two quarters of probation status, the student may be subject to dismissal from WWU.

 - Loss of campus privileges, which may include: varsity and intramural sports teams participation, ASWWU and class officer leadership, and/or other restrictions.

 - Other discipline which may be determined.

 Students who have verified work-related conflicts during CommUnity programs may appeal for a reduction in CommUnity attendance requirements.
-CommUnity Reduction in Attendance Request forms are valid on a quarter by quarter basis and may be obtained online or from the office of the Dean of Students (at the street level of Kellogg Hall).
+CommUnity Reduction in Attendance Request forms are valid on a quarter by quarter basis and may be obtained online or from the Office of the Assistant Vice President/Dean of Students (at the street level of Kellogg Hall).
 A complete work schedule and class schedule are required with each quarters’ Reduction in Attendance Request form.
-This form must be submitted to the Dean of Students by the first Friday of the quarter.
+This form must be submitted to the assistant vp/dean of students by the first Friday of the quarter.

 All CommUnity credit requirements for a given quarter must be completed by noon on the last day of classes (the Friday before finals).